aantron/ocaml.org/data/planet/ocamlpro/ocaml-backtraces-on-uncaught-exceptions.md

 <pre><code class="language-shell-session">$ export OCAMLRUNPARAM=b
 $ ./foo
 Fatal error: exception Not_found
-Raised at Stdlib__List.assoc in file &quot;list.ml&quot;, line 191, characters 10-25
+Raised at Stdlib__List.assoc in file "list.ml", line 191, characters 10-25
-Called from Foo.replace in file &quot;foo.ml&quot;, line 8, characters 18-35
+Called from Foo.replace in file "foo.ml", line 8, characters 18-35
-Called from Foo in file &quot;foo.ml&quot;, line 12, characters 26-41
+Called from Foo in file "foo.ml", line 12, characters 26-41
 </code></pre>
 <p>Much more helpful!
 In most cases, this will be enough to find and fix the bug.</p>
 <p>If you still don't get the backtrace, you may need to recompile with <code>-g</code> (with